StephenClearyFaithlife/Ananke/README.md

 There are two main aspects to this code:

-1. It creates a `Settings` object with the default settings.
+1. It creates an `AnankeSettings` object with the default settings.
-1. The application logic now receives a `Context` object with its execution context.
+1. The application logic now receives an `AnankeContext` object with its execution context.

 # Realistic Usage

-Your application logic should make use of `Context.ExitRequested`; it should stop taking on new work, finish processing the current work it already has, and then return.
+Your application logic should make use of `AnankeContext.ExitRequested`; it should stop taking on new work, finish processing the current work it already has, and then return.
 If it does not do this, then its processing will be aborted when the application exits.

-TODO: Describe the important parts of `Settings`.
+TODO: Describe the important parts of `AnankeSettings`.

 Taking this into account, a more realistic example of Ananke usage is: